 - 50% faster Alexa commands

 - Doesn't support 4K, UHD, or Dolby Vision

 - No TV controls on remote

-Obviously, you won't want to buy the Xbox One S solely for streaming, as you can get similar streaming specs with any dongle for a fraction of the price of a gaming console.
+Obviously, you won't want to buy the Xbox Series X/S solely for streaming, as you can get similar streaming specs with any dongle for a fraction of the price of a gaming console.
 And other streaming devices do offer gaming services like Apple Arcade, Stadia, and GeForce Now.
 Yet none of those services match the comprehensive library of console games you get with a true gaming console.
 And of the consoles available today, Microsoft has done the best job of curating an excellent collection of streaming apps.